mohaidr/LPS/readme.md

 If you prefer to prepare a test in advance and have the flexibility to run it later, you can set up a test plan, incorporate HTTP runs into it, and execute it whenever it's convenient.
 The plan you create will be saved as a JSON file in the directory from which you execute the command, allowing for easy reuse and modification as needed.

-### Create Test
+### Create Plan:

+`lps create [options]`

-Initializes a new test configuration.
+Initializes a new test plan.
 Essential parameters such as the test's name, the number of simulated clients, and the ramp-up period are defined here.
 This command sets the groundwork for a load test, specifying how the test environment will mimic user traffic.

-`lps create [options]`
+#### Options:

     -tn, --testname <testname>: Required.
 Sets the name of the test.
     -nc, --numberOfClients <numberOfClients>: Required.
 Defines how many clients will run the test simultaneously.